 This error is shown in because the application was unable to connect to the MySQL server.
 There could be a number of reasons.
 But in my case, it was because the service was stopped and the service was not running.
 To fix this issue, kindly follow the steps below.

 Launch MySQL Workbench to open the home screen.
 Existing connections are shown when you click the MySQL Connections view from the sidebar.
 No connections exist for first-time users.

 Click on the Server Menu and click on Startup/Shutdown option as shown below

 This will open up the Administration -Startup/Shutdown window.
 Click on Start Server

-From the Administration -Startup/Shutdown window, you should see the server is now running and on this window, you can stop or take the server offline.
+From the Administration, the Startup/Shutdown window, you should see the server is now running.
+And on this window, you can stop or take the server offline.

-As you can see also the MySQL service is also running and this is all that is needed to resolved this connection issue.
+As you can see, the MySQL service is also running.
+And this is all that is needed to resolve this connection issue.

 I hope you found this blog post helpful.
 You have learned how to fix the following error “MySQL Workbench could not connect to MySQL server on the localhost 10061”.
 If you have any questions, please let me know in the comment session.